hazelcast/hazelcast-reference-manual/src/CPlusClient.md

 ## C++ Client

 You can use Native C++ Client to connect to Hazelcast cluster members and perform almost all operations that a member can perform.
 Clients differ from members in that clients do not hold data.
-The C++ Client is by default a smart client, i.e. it knows where the data is and asks directly for the correct node.
+The C++ Client is by default a smart client, i.e. it knows where the data is and asks directly for the correct member.
 You can disable this feature (using the `ClientConfig::setSmart` method) if you do not want the clients to connect to every member.

 The features of C++ Clients are: